 Remember that old saying, “You are what you eat”?
 The same goes for your teeth.
-And although most people tend to think sugar is the only thing they really need to avoid if they don’t want to get cavities, candy isn’t the only thing with sugar in it.
+And although most people tend to think sugar is the only thing they really need to avoid if they don’t want to get cavities, sugary foods like candy isn’t the only thing with sugar in them.

 You might actually be surprised to find hidden, natural sugars or cavity-causing particles in some of the everyday foods you love.
 Knowing the worst foods for teeth can help you lower your cavity risk.

 What are the worst foods for teeth?
 It’s not just candy.
-Things like fermentable carbohydrates (simple carbs), natural sugars, highly acidic foods (pickles, lemons, etc.) and liquids including tea, coffee, soda/pop, fruit juice, sports drinks, and alcoholic beverages are some of the top offenders.
+Things like fermentable carbohydrates (simple carbs), natural sugars, highly acidic foods (pickles, lemons, etc.), and liquids including tea, coffee, soda/pop, fruit juice, sports drinks, and alcoholic beverages are some of the top tooth decay offenders.

 Since carbs feed dental plaque, they create additional acids and sugar byproducts every time you eat them, thus adding fuel to the fire.
 Complex carbs such as whole grains make a great alternative.

 What are some of the most common meal or snack choices that wind up being the worst foods for teeth?
 Here are the top 9 foods and drinks that contribute to tooth enamel damage, cavities, and tooth decay.
 Walk over to your kitchen pantry, fridge, or that hidden stash you keep out of sight from your roommate or kids, and look for things like:

 Natural and artificial sweeteners in liquid form are some of the worst cavity-causing foods you’ll ever come into contact with.
 Soft drinks, fruit juices, and energy drinks are worse on your teeth than candy!
 Soft drinks and energy drinks are acidic and contain crazy amounts of sugar!
 Keep sugary drinks to a minimum, your oral health and dentist will thank you!

 Do you add sweeteners or flavors to your coffee and tea?
 Then you’re upping the sugar content inside of them.
 Plus the liquids coat every surface of each tooth.
 On top of that, coffee and tea are acidic.

 Why did we lump these two “healthy” things into the same category?
-They’re both supposed to be good for you, but they’re also super sticky and get stuck to your teeth for hours on end (not good.)
+Chewable vitamins and fruit are supposed to be good for you, but they’re also super sticky and get stuck to your teeth for hours on end (not good.)

 Whether it’s beer, wine, or cocktails, alcohol can seriously dry out your mouth and alter the pH around your teeth.
 Plus, most of us have a tendency to sip on our drinks for extended periods, lengthening the time that those liquids come into contact with our teeth.